akshithg/leanos-artifacts/claims/claim1/readme.md

 # Claim: Kernel Size Reduction

-Build kernel with configs in `/artifacts/linux/configs/`.
+Builds kernel with configs in `/artifacts/linux/configs/`.
 Each corresponding to the reduction method presented in the paper.

-Size for the kernel text `size -A ./build/<id>/vmlinux | grep .text` should correspond to the Table 1 Debloating Evaluation (Kenrel Size).
+Size for the kernel `.text` should correspond to the Table 1 Debloating Evaluation (Kernel Size).

-Small deviations may occur due to different compiler version.
+Small deviations may occur due to different compiler version in the docker image.